yeoman/generator-webapp/README.md

 ## Getting Started

-- Install: `npm install --global yo gulp-cli bower generator-webapp`
+- Install: `npm install --global yo gulp-cli generator-webapp`
 - Run `yo webapp` to scaffold your webapp
-- Run `gulp serve` to preview and watch for changes
+- Run `npm run serve` or `npm start` to preview and watch for changes
-- Run `gulp serve --port=8080` to preview and watch for changes in port `8080`
+- Run `npm run serve -- --port=8080` or `npm start -- --port=8080` to preview and watch for changes in port `8080`
-- Run `bower install --save <package>` to install frontend dependencies
+- Run `npm install --save <package>` to install dependencies, frontend included
-- Run `gulp serve:test` to run the tests in the browser
+- Run `npm run  serve:test` to run the tests in the browser
-- Run `gulp serve:test --port=8085` to run the tests in the browser in port `8085`
+- Run `npm run  serve:test -- --port=8085` to run the tests in the browser in port `8085`
-- Run `gulp` to build your webapp for production
+- Run `npm build` to build your webapp for production
-- Run `gulp serve:dist` to preview the production build
+- Run `npm run serve:dist` to preview the production build
-- Run `gulp serve:dist --port=5000` to preview the production build in port `5000`
+- Run `npm run serve:dist -- --port=5000` to preview the production build in port `5000`

 ## Docs

 * [getting started](docs/README.md) with this generator
 * [recipes](docs/recipes/README.md) for integrating other popular technologies like CoffeeScript
-* [details](docs/bower.md) about our Bower setup
 * [contribution](contributing.md) docs and [FAQ](docs/faq.md), good to check before posting an issue